 The RAD Program begins in the Fall semester and is designed to be completed in 78 academic weeks.
 However, students may take general education courses required for the degree prior to admission.
-Secondary to the sequencing of the RAD classes, it will take five consecutive semesters (a total of 88 calendar weeks) to complete the program regardless of the amount of course work that has been completed prior to admission.
+Secondary to the sequencing of the RAD classes, it will take five consecutive semesters to complete the program regardless of the amount of course work that has been completed prior to admission.